egeulgen/pathfindR/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide the R session information (by running `sessionInfo()`)

 **Additional context**
 Add any other context about the problem here.
-While pathfindR is an R package, the active subnetwork search functionality is written in Java.
-If you suspect any issue regarding java please provide your Java version (by running `java --version`)